Variations on Memetic Algorithms for Graph Coloring Problems: Experimental Results

 \subsection{Instances and Benchmarks}

-We study some graphs from the second DIMACS challenge of 1992-1993~\cite{dimacs96}.
-This is to date the most widely-used benchmark for solving the graph coloring problem.
-These instances are available at the following address: ftp://dimacs.rutgers.edu
+Test instances are selected among the most studied graphs since the 1990s, which are known to be very difficult (the second DIMACS challenge of 1992-1993~\cite{dimacs96}\footnote{\texttt{ftp://dimacs.rutgers.edu/pub/challenge/graph/\\benchmarks/color/}}).

-We focus on two main types of graphs from the DIMACS benchmark: DSJC and FLAT, which are randomly or quasi-randomly generated.
-DSJC$n.d$ graphs are graphs with $n$ vertices, wich each vertex connected to an average of $n\times d$ vertices; $d$ is the graph density.
+We focus during the study on some types of graphs from the DIMACS benchmark: <\texttt{dsjc}>, <\texttt{dsjr}>, <\texttt{flat}>, <\texttt{r}>, <\texttt{le}> and <\texttt{C}> which are randomly or quasi-randomly generated graphs. <\texttt{dsjc}$n.d$> graphs and <\texttt{C}$n.d$> graphs are random graphs with $n$ vertices, with each vertex connected to an average of $n\times 0.d$ vertices; $0.d$ is the graph density.
 The chromatic number of these graphs is unknown.
-FLAT graphs have another structure: they are built for a known chromatic number.
-The flat$n\_\chi$ graph has $n$ vertices and $\chi$ is the chromatic number.
+Likewise for <\texttt{r}$n.d$[\texttt{c}]> and <\texttt{dsjr}$n.d$> graphs which are geometric random graphs with $n$ vertices and a density equal to $0.d$. [\texttt{c}] denotes the complement of such a graph. <\texttt{flat}> and <\texttt{le}> graphs have another structure: they are built for a known chromatic number.
+The <\texttt{flat}$n\_\chi$> graph or <\texttt{le}$n\_\chi$[\texttt{abcd}]> graph has $n$ vertices and $\chi$ is the chromatic number.